 It might seem like a no-brainer, but one of the easiest ways to help reduce your credit card debt and pay them off faster is to stop using them for purchases.
 This could mean not charging large expenses like vacations or holiday gifts, to even finding enough cash to pay for gas, dinners, or any other day-to-day purchases that might rack up your credit card balance.

-According to the 2018 Purchasing Power® Financial Stress Survey conducted by Harris Poll, one of the main causes of financial stress is high balance credit cards.
+According to the most recent Purchasing Power® Financial Stress Survey conducted by Harris Poll, one of the main causes of financial stress is high balance credit cards.
 But a high balance is only part of the equation.
 A high interest rate, even on low-balance credit cards, can prove costly and keep you from paying off debt.
 One smart strategy is to pay the minimum balance on each of your credit cards, and pay any extra on your highest interest credit card.
 By doing this, more of your payment will impact the principal balance, reducing the overall amount owed.
 Repeat this strategy as you work to eliminate the high interest cards in your wallet.

 You might be asking “what is a financial plan?”
 While it sounds like you need a finance degree to figure this out, that’s not the case.
 Creating your own financial plan can be really easy.
 Start by writing out a budget.
 This will help you stay on task by visually showing where you are spending your money.
 Check in on your budget each month, and make adjustments when needed.

 Next, create a plan for consolidating your debt (as mentioned in step 1).
 Identify which credit card has the highest interest rate, which one has the highest balance, and which one you might be able to take care of easily using the Snowball Method.
 By writing out your budget and your plan for paying off credit card debt, you will improve your chances of success.